verge-io/docs/docs/glossary.md

 A core network that VergeOS uses to communicate vSAN traffic, Node to Node communication, VM migrations, etc.

 #### DMZ
-The DMZ network is a virtual network (created automatically during the VeregOS installation/Tenant creation) as a connection point for all networks.
-Every VeregOS Cloud has 1 DMZ Network (There is a DMZ network at the physical host level; additionally, each Tenant has a DMZ network.).
+The DMZ network is a virtual network (created automatically during the VergeOS installation/Tenant creation) as a connection point for all networks.
+Every VergeOS Cloud has 1 DMZ Network (There is a DMZ network at the physical host level; additionally, each Tenant has a DMZ network.).

 #### Management UI/API (External)
 An internal network is a layer 3 network deployed OUTSIDE a vergeOS system or tenant.
 A BGP connection to your Internet provider and a layer 2 VLAN trunked into a vergeOS system are examples of external networks.
 The management of a vergeOS system will use an external network.